mazelife/logparser_blog_post/doc/index.rst

 .. code-block:: perl

-  	/(\d{4})-(\d{2})-(\d{2})T(\d{2}):(\d{2}):(\d{1,2})Z/
+  	/(\d{4})-(\d{2})-(\d{2})T(\d{2}):(\d{2}):-{0,1}(\d{1,2})Z/

 But as you can see, this is starting to get ugly really fast, and we haven't even gotten to the hard part, like parsing user agent strings.

-These regexes don't necessarily support good error handling either.
+These regular expressions don't necessarily support good error handling either.
 And if we had different variants of data that are allowed in the log file, depending on the situation, we can't really handle them all without resorting to `backtracking <https://www.safaribooksonline.com/library/view/introducing-regular-expressions/9781449338879/ch04.html>`_.
 However, backtracking will make regular expression performance nose-dive and may, in some pathological cases, completely blow up your memory.
 Furthermore, a large, complex regular expression is difficult to test.
 Wouldn't it be nice if we could break down the parsing of a log line into a number of small, simple, easily-tested units and then combine them to make a full parser instead?

 Haskell allows us to do this with decidedly better approach: parsers and parser combinators.
 Think of a parser as a function that consumes all or part of a string and returns some structured interpretation of it.
-Parser combinators allow us to combine small, simple parsers into more complex ones.
+Parser combinators allow us to combine small, simple parsers into more complex ones by sequencing parsers according to the order of the things they parse in a log file line.
 When it comes to this approach, Haskell comes to the log parsing game with a decidedly unfair advantage: it has not one, but two industrial-strength, full-featured, and mature parsing libraries: `parsec <https://hackage.haskell.org/package/parsec>`_ and `attoparsec <http://hackage.haskell.org/package/attoparsec>`_.

 Knowing which to chose largely depends on your requirements.
 Parsec is the slower of the two, but it allows users to produce more detailed error messages on parse errors.
 If you wanted to be able to parse source code files (which are generally not *that* big) in a particular language and provide detailed messages about, for example, syntax errors, parsec is a great choice.
 But if you need to parse very large volumes of data and don't care as much about error messages, then attoparsec is the way two go.